Contributing a Template

 Step 2 — Write template.yaml¶

-The template.yaml is a standard Depictio project YAML with an extra template: metadata block at the top.
+It's a standard Depictio project YAML with an extra template: block on top.

 template: